esp8266/Arduino/cores/esp8266/umm_malloc/README.md

 up to 32 bits.

-In most embedded systems there is no need for managing a large quantity of memory block dynamically, so a full 32 bit pointer based data structure for the free and used block lists is wasteful.
+In most embedded systems there is no need for managing a large quantity of memory blocks dynamically, so a full 32 bit pointer based data structure for the free and used block lists is wasteful.
 A block of memory on the free list would use 16 bytes just for the pointers!